sinastiller/vegan-travel-food-blog/README.md

 ## [Content](#content)

-* All the text-content on the website was written by myself.
-I have travelled to various places and used my knowledge and research to create the posts.
+* All the text content on the website was written by myself.
+I have traveled to various places and used my knowledge and research to create the posts.
-* The imagery was taken from various websites of the internet.
+* The imagery was taken from various websites on the internet.

 ## [Media](#media)